dialt0ne/collectd-blockstat/README.md

-Many thanks to Gregory Szorc for his [collectd-diskstats](https://github.com/indygreg/collectd-diskstats) plugin for which this is based
+Many thanks to Gregory Szorc for his [collectd-diskstats](https://github.com/indygreg/collectd-diskstats) plugin on which this is based

 ### License: